 5.)
 New Town Hall

 The New Town Hall in Munich is one of the most recognisable buildings in the entire city and worth checking out when you’re in Marienplatz.
-Much of this is thanks to its fancy facade which is made up of ornate carved figures.
+Much of this is thanks to its fancy facade which is made up of ornately carved figures.
 Now, although we say ‘New’, this Gothic building is over 100 years old.
-(Remember to also pop past the Old Town Hall too).

 6.)
 Asam Church